simmsbra/transparent-huff/README.md

 - Work out my C muscles, including non-trivial pointer usage and declarations
 - Work out my recursion muscles
 - Provide straightforward and well-written(?) source code as a reference for people working on similar projects
+- Learn how to do cross-architecture testing
+- Learn how to fuzz (using [american fuzzy lop](https://github.com/google/AFL))

 ## Usage (Linux)
   1. Make sure you have `gcc` installed (for compiling the C source files).